Sexual abuse by clergy

 At first, Pope Benedict XVI belittled the stories by the church's victims.
 Five years into his papacy, during Palm Sunday Mass in 2010, he said that he would not be intimidated by the crisis that was evolving across Europe and threatening to undermine his authority and that of the rest of the magesterium.
 1 He said that faith in God led:

 "... "towards the courage of not allowing oneself to be intimidated by the petty gossip of dominant opinion".
 2

-In an apparent reference to widespread criticisms of his handling of sexually abusive priests while he was Archbishop of Munich from 1977 to 1982 and when he was Prefect for the Congregation for the Doctrine of the Faith, from 1981 to 2005, he also said that humans can sometimes:
+In an apparent reference to widespread criticisms of his handling of sexually abusive priests while he was Archbishop of Munich from 1977 to 1982, and later when he was Prefect for the Congregation for the Doctrine of the Faith, from 1981 to 2005, he also said that humans can sometimes:

 "... fall to the lowest, vulgar levels ... [and] sink into the swamp of sin and dishonesty."
 2

 The reference to "sin" probably refers to priests' sexual abuse of minors.
 It is anyone's guess whether his reference to "dishonesty" refers to the common response by the church to accusations of sexual abuse.
 They typically attempted to preserve the reputation of the Church by organizing cover-ups and swearing the victims to silence.

 Also, early in 2010, the pope was attacked when information surfaced that he was personally involvement in two cases of abuse:

 - In 1980, Father Peter Hullermann, a German priest in therapy for child sexual abuse, was allowed to return to work with children in the Diocese of Munich while the pope was its archbishop.
 In 1986, Hullermann was convicted of abusing minors.